Corporate Sustainability Due Diligence Directive

 - modifying business plans/ purchasing practices

-- providing support to SME business partners
+- providing support to small and medium-sized enterprise (SME) business partners

 - Engage with stakeholders (employees of subsidiary companies, trade unions, consumers, local communities) to gather information on adverse impacts and formulate action plans (Art.
 13).